smallcase/cdk-vpc-module/README.md

 ## :clapper: Quick Start

-The quick start shows you how to create **AWS-VPC** using this module.
+The quick start shows you how to create an **AWS-VPC** using this module.

 ### Prerequisites